subhojit777/imag/CONTRIBUTING.md

 By adding that line, you agree to our
 [developer certificate of origin](#developer-certificate-of-origin).

-We do not have a mailinglist, so we do not have a process where all contributors can review your PR.
-This means that once _I am_ okay with your patchset, I will submit it as PR in the github repository, so more people can review it and CI can test it.
+Once _I am_ okay with your patchset, I will submit it as PR in the github repository, so more people can review it and CI can test it (the mailinglist is not yet used as much as github).
 I might come back to you if something broke in CI or someone has a suggestion how to improve your PR.
 I will keep you as author of the commits.

 The following sections describe the way how to contribute with github.